-Built in 1667, Canal du Midi in the south of France offers a less familiar exploration like this one with Row Adventures.
-ROW Adventures
+Built in 1667, Canal du Midi in the south of France offers a less familiar canal system to explore.
+Courtesy of ROW Adventures

 Shoulder or “value” seasons undoubtedly provide the best deals.
 Check with your barging consultant on shoulder dates in particular countries.
 For example, cruising seasons are April to October in both France and the U.K., with self-skippered boating in parts of France starting in mid-March.
 Also inquire about discounts for second and subsequent weeks on the same vessel.
 Singles especially appreciate these vacations because there are often single cabins with little or no surcharge.
 Also ask about the barge operators who welcome small children or extended families, often with designated “family weeks”.

-Featuring profiles on Wine & Water, KR-line Barge Johanna, The Saint Louis, Arnild Barging, Johanna Charters, French Country Waterways, European Waterways, and ROW Adventures!
+Featuring profiles on Wine & Water, KR-line Barge Johanna, The Saint Louis, Arnild Barging, French Country Waterways and European Waterways!

 Wine & Water, www.wine-water.com … this French barge’s name clearly announces one of the most significant highlights of a canal journey with owners, Max and Bea Reneau.
 Captain Max is a huge reservoir of knowledge and insider secrets about French wine and has many personal contacts along the canal routes ready to open doors for private tastings and tours at some of France’s finest vineyards and wine cellars.